Proven Ways to Fix There Was A Problem Parsing the Package

 - Some other app is blocking the installation process, such as an antivirus app, a security app, or an anti-malware app.

 Fire TV Emulator Install Error

 If you received this error during the FireStick / Fire TV “Install Emulator” process, try restarting your Kodi device, then make sure Apps from Unknown Sources and ADB De-Bugging are both enabled.

-Only if you tried everything in this guide and still receive the Parse error, you can try resetting your phone to Factory Default settings.
+Only if you tried everything in this guide and still receive the Parse error, you can try resetting your Android phone or Firestick to Factory Default settings.
 Then try to install your APK file again.
 Good old Android Factory Reset usually fixes most problems.

 Related Issues to Problem Parsing the Package on Firestick / Android